appflower/appflower-docs/installation/2_1_install_package.md

 propel.database.password = somepass
 </pre>

-NOTE: Don't forget to make sure that the "yourdb" database actually exists.
+NOTICE: : Don't forget to make sure that the "yourdb" database actually exists.
 You should also double check if "someuser" exists and his password is indeed "somepass".
 Besides the usual rights, this user ***must*** also have ***CREATE and DROP*** credentials!

 ***3.2.
 Setting Project Permissions***
 <pre>